-This Annual Report on Form 10-K for the fiscal year ended December 31, 2018, includes "forward-looking statements" within the meaning of the federal securities laws, which statements are subject to considerable risks and uncertainties.
+This Annual Report on Form 10-K for the fiscal year ended December 31, 2019, includes "forward-looking statements" within the meaning of the federal securities laws, which statements are subject to considerable risks and uncertainties.
 These forward-looking statements are intended to qualify for the safe harbor from liability established by the Private Securities Litigation Reform Act of 1995.
 All statements other than statements of historical fact are forward-looking statements.
-Forward-looking statements in this Annual Report can be identified by words such as "anticipates," "believes," "seeks," "estimates," "expects," "intends," "may," "plans," "potential," "predicts, "projects," "forecast," "goal," "continue," "should," "could," "will," "would," or other forms of these words or similar words or expressions or the negative expression thereof.
-In particular, forward-looking statements contained in this Annual Report relate to, among other things,
+Forward-looking statements in this Annual Report can be identified by words such as "anticipates," "believes," "seeks," "estimates," "expects," "future," "intends," "may," "might," "plans," "potential," "predicts, "projects," "forecasts," "goal," "continue," "should," "could," "will," "would," or other forms of these words or similar words or expressions or the negative expression thereof.
+In particular, forward-looking statements contained in or incorporated by reference to this Annual Report relate to, among other things,

-- Anticipated or estimated future results, including the risks and uncertainties associated with our future operating performance and financial position; - Market demand for and acceptance of our products; - Research, development and commercialization of new products; - Obtaining and maintaining regulatory approvals, including, but not limited to, potential regulatory delays or rejections; - Risks associated with meeting the objectives of clinical studies, including, but not limited to, delays or failures in enrollment, and the occurrence of adverse safety events; - Risks related to our ability to accomplish our business development objectives and realize the anticipated benefit of any such transactions; and - Assumptions underlying any of the foregoing.
+- Anticipated or estimated future results, including the risks and uncertainties associated with our future operating performance and financial position, - Our possible or assumed future results of operations and expenses, business strategies and plans, capital needs and financing plans, market trends, competitive position, industry environment and potential growth opportunities, - Our clinical trials, research and development activities, and the timing and results associated with the future development of our lead product candidate, MGL-3196 (resmetirom), - Our primary and secondary study endpoints for resmetirom, the potential for achieving such endpoints and projections, including those regarding potential future NASH resolution, safety, fibrosis treatment, cardiovascular effects and lipid treatment with resmetirom, - Optimal dosing levels for resmetirom and projections regarding potential NASH or NAFLD patient benefits with resmetirom, - Market demand for and acceptance of our products, - Research, development and commercialization of new products, - · Obtaining and maintaining regulatory approvals, including, but not limited to, potential regulatory delays or rejections, - Risks associated with meeting the objectives of clinical studies, including, but not limited to our ability to achieve enrollment objectives concerning patient number (including an adequate safety database) and/or timing for our studies, any delays or failures in enrollment, the occurrence of adverse safety events, and the risks of successfully conducting trials that are substantially larger than our past trials, - Risks related to our ability to accomplish our business development objectives and realize the anticipated benefit of any such transactions, - Assumptions underlying any of the foregoing.